DiscordBM/DiscordBM/README.md

 * This includes adding new cases to enums.
 If you want to try to avoid breaking changes, make sure you have a `default` case in your `switch` statements or use `if case let`/`if case`.

 ## Contribution & Support
+* If you need help with anything, ask in [DiscordBM's Discord server](https://discord.gg/kxfs5n7HVE).
 * Any contribution is more than welcome.
-You can find me in [Vapor's Discord server](https://discord.gg/vapor) to discuss your ideas.
+You can find me in the server to discuss your ideas.
 * If there is missing/upcoming feature, you can make an issue/PR for it with a link to the related Discord docs page or the related issue/PR in [Discord docs repository](https://github.com/discord/discord-api-docs).
 * Passing the `linux-integration` tests is not required for PRs because of token/access problems.